nguyendinhthienloc/Sahur/notebooks/references/slides/Presentation.md

 **Definition:** *Measure of Textual Lexical Diversity*.
 It measures vocabulary richness by calculating the mean length of sequential word strings that maintain a Type-Token Ratio (TTR) above a threshold (0.72).

 **Relevance:**
-- Humans generally use more varied, context-rich vocabulary tied to personal experience.
+- Humans generally use more varied, context-rich vocabulary tied to personal experience (*Zhang & Crosthwaite, 2025*).
 - AI tends to be "safe" and repetitive, leading to lower diversity scores in long texts.

 ---